 Indoor tanning beds are not a good idea whether you’re pregnant or not.
 The ultraviolet rays in tanning beds are more concentrated than what the sun provides, and the kind they use (UVA) has a clear link to skin cancer.
-In fact, indoor tanning is the leading cause of skin cancer.

-UVA rayscan also cause premature skin aging, sun spots, blemishes, and damage to the eyes, such as conjunctivitis and cataracts.
+UVA rays can also cause premature skin aging, sun spots, blemishes, and damage to the eyes, such as conjunctivitis and cataracts.
 Your children are already going to give you wrinkles, so why add more?

 UV rays could also break down folic acid, which is a crucial building block for developing your baby’s nervous system.
 Your baby is at higher risk of negative effects from UV rays during the first trimester, as this is when the foundation for brain development is being built (source).

-Protecting Our Health:
+Protecting Our Health

 But concentrated UV rays aren’t the only concern with indoor tanning.
 The extreme heat of tanning beds also poses a danger to pregnant women.
 If your body temperature rises above 102 degrees Fahrenheit, you could cause some serious developmental damage to your unborn baby.

-You’re also not supposed to be lying on your back for a long period of time either, as this can restrict blood flow to your baby and leave you feeling dizzy, nauseous, and short of breath.
+You’re also not supposed to be lying on your back for a long period either, as this can restrict blood flow to your baby and leave you feeling dizzy, nauseous, and short of breath.

 But Doesn’t Getting a Base Tan Help Protect Your Skin?

-A base tan does help protect the skin, but only does so minimally.
+A base tan does help protect the skin but only does so minimally.
 Your skin is still going to get damaged if you don’t take any other precautions.